Locate the Windows system root directory

 - Press and hold the Windows key, then press the letter ‘R’.
-(You can also click start->run… to get the same dialog box.)
+(On Windows 7, you can also click start->run… to get the same dialog box.)

 - Enter the word “cmd” in the program prompt, as shown, and press OK.

 - A command window should appear.
 Enter the command “set systemroot” at the prompt, and press enter, as shown below.
 The system will display the system root.
-(The example is from Windows 2000, but the same procedure works for Windows XP through Windows 7.)
+(The first example is from Windows 2000, the second is from Windows 10; but the same procedure works for Windows XP through Windows 8.1, too.)

 For over twenty years we've been developing and licensing USB system software to be embedded into our customers’ consumer-electronics products.